Aliases for METTL14 Gene

 GeneCards Summary for METTL14 Gene

 METTL14 (Methyltransferase Like 14) is a Protein Coding gene.
-Among its related pathways are Gene Expression and mRNA Splicing - Major Pathway.
+Among its related pathways are mRNA Splicing - Major Pathway and Gene Expression.
 GO annotations related to this gene include RNA binding and mRNA (2-O-methyladenosine-N6-)-methyltransferase activity.

 UniProtKB/Swiss-Prot for METTL14 Gene

-The METTL3-METTL14 heterodimer forms a N6-methyltransferase complex that methylates adenosine residues of some mRNAs and regulates the circadian clock and differentiation of embryonic stem cells (PubMed:24316715, PubMed:24407421, PubMed:25719671, PubMed:27281194).
-In the heterodimer formed with METTL3, METTL14 probably constitutes the RNA-binding scaffold rather than the catalytic core (PubMed:27281194).
+The METTL3-METTL14 heterodimer forms a N6-methyltransferase complex that methylates adenosine residues of some mRNAs and regulates the circadian clock and differentiation of embryonic stem cells (PubMed:24316715, PubMed:24407421, PubMed:25719671, PubMed:27373337, PubMed:27281194).
+In the heterodimer formed with METTL3, METTL14 constitutes the RNA-binding scaffold that recognizes the substrate rather than the catalytic core (PubMed:27373337, PubMed:27281194).
 N6-methyladenosine (m6A), which takes place at the 5-[AG]GAC-3 consensus sites of some mRNAs, plays a role in the efficiency of mRNA splicing, processing and mRNA stability (PubMed:24316715, PubMed:24407421, PubMed:25719671).
-M6A regulates the length of the circadian clock: acts as a early pace-setter in the circadian loop.
+M6A regulates the length of the circadian clock: acts as an early pace-setter in the circadian loop.
 M6A also acts as a regulator of mRNA stability: in embryonic stem cells (ESCs), m6A methylation of mRNAs encoding key naive pluripotency-promoting transcripts results in transcript destabilization (By similarity).